 Rubrics can be added by finding an existing rubric in one of your courses, or by creating a new rubric.

-You can only add a rubric to assignments that use the Online or On Paper submission types.
+You can only add a rubric to assignments that use the Online, On Paper, or No Submission submission types.

 When you add a rubric to a moderated assignment, any associated outcome results display in the Learning Mastery Gradebook only after final grades are posted.